WajahatRiaz/WajahatRiaz/README.md

-Hi 👋 My name is Wajahat Riaz
+Hi!
+My name is Wajahat Riaz
 =====================================
 Electronics and Embedded Systems Engineer
 ------------------------------------

-- 👋 Hi, I’m Wajahat Riaz, I'm an Electrical Engineer.
-I have done my bachelors from University of Engineering & Technology Lahore Pakistan.
+- 👋 I’m an ingenious and devoted electronics and embedded systems engineer.
+I’m currently pursuing a master’s degree from the University of Engineering and Technology Lahore, specializing in SoC design and verification.
+- 👀 I'm actively seeking potential full-time, part-time, and remote roles as an IC Design and Verification Engineer to push forward my skillset.
+- 🌱 I’m also looking to collaborate on various projects related to electronics and embedded systems.
+- 💞️ I have a strong work ethic, which makes me capable of working both in a team and individually.
-- 🌍  I'm based in Lahore, Pakistan.
+- 🌍  I'm based in Lahore, Pakistan but I'm willing to relocate.
  - 📫 You can reach me out via email wajahatriazmirza@gmail.com
 - 👀 I’m interested in electronics, mircoprocessor systems (ARM Cortex-M), IoT and PCB Design.
-- 🌱 I’m currently learning RISC-V ISA and how it's revolutionizing preindustrial norms.
-- 💞️ I’m looking to collaborate on various projects related to electronics and embedded systems.

 ![](https://komarev.com/ghpvc/?username=wajahatriaz&label=PROFILE+VIEWS)